-Because shrews are small like mice, people do get them easily confused.
-Some people will pick them up, thinking they are a mouse, and then the shrew bites them.
+Because shrews are tiny like mice, people do get them easily confused.
+Some people pick them up, thinking they are a mouse, and then the shrew bites them.
 This article has some great photos to help you identify them.

 Are Shrews Dangerous to Pets?

 Shrews are fierce predators and release venom when hunting or defending.
 Larger animals like cats and dogs are not affected by the amount of venom a shrew can inject.
-However, a bite can get infected, and the injection of venom can be excruciating.
-If you believe a shrew has bitten your pet, then please take them to see a vet as soon as possible.
+However, a bite can get infected, and venom injection can be excruciating.
+If you believe a shrew has bitten your pet, please take them to see a vet as soon as possible.

 Cats and dogs may attack shrews.
 There are even instances where they have eaten shrews.
 Shrews are not considered a danger to pets because of their small size and the amount of venom.

-At times, they will attack small animals or those slightly larger than themselves, however, it is unlikely that most dogs and cats are at risk.
+They may attack small animals or those slightly larger than themselves.
+However, it is unlikely that most dogs and cats are at risk.